kevin1024/vcrpy/README.md

 [![Build Status](https://secure.travis-ci.org/kevin1024/vcrpy.png?branch=master)](http://travis-ci.org/kevin1024/vcrpy)
 [![Stories in Ready](https://badge.waffle.io/kevin1024/vcrpy.png?label=ready&title=Ready)](https://waffle.io/kevin1024/vcrpy)

-## What it does
+## What it does VCR.py simplifies and speeds up tests that make HTTP
-Simplify and speed up testing HTTP by recording all HTTP interactions and saving them to "cassette" files, which are yaml files containing the contents of your requests and responses.
-Then when you run your tests again, they all just hit the text files instead of the internet.
-This speeds up your tests and lets you work offline.
+requests.
+The first time you run code that is inside a VCR.py context manager or decorated function, VCR.py records all HTTP interactions that take place through the libraries it supports and serializes and writes them to a flat file (in yaml format by default).
+This flat file is called a cassette.
+When the relevant peice of code is executed again, VCR.py will read the serialized requests and responses from the aforementioned cassette file, and intercept any HTTP requests that it recognizes from the original test run and return responses that corresponded to those requests.
+This means that the requests will not actually result in HTTP traffic, which confers several benefits
+including:

+- The ability to work offline
+- Completely deterministic tests
+- Increased test execution speed

 If the server you are testing against ever changes its API, all you need to do is delete your existing cassette files, and run your tests again.
-All of the mocked responses will be updated with the new API.
+VCR.py will detect the absence of a cassette file and once again record all HTTP interactions, which will update them to correspond to the new API.

 ## Compatibility Notes
 VCR.py supports Python 2.6 and 2.7, 3.3, 3.4, and [pypy](http://pypy.org).